Products View all

 2. Civilian use, 1983.
 It took a tragedy for the GPS to be released to the public.
 In 1983, Korean Air Lines Flight 0007 veered off course into restricted Soviet airspace.
 It was mistaken for a spy plane and was shot down.
 President Reagan, in response, decided to release GPS technology to prevent future tragedies.

 3. Innovation, 90s-00s.
 Since being introduced to the public, GPS tracking continued improving.
-The first consumer GPS device cost $3000 and ran on short-lasting batteries.
+The first consumer GPS fleet tracking device cost $3000 and ran on short-lasting batteries.
 Since then, engineers improved size, cost, and accuracy to the point where GPS tracking was installed on many fleets.

 4. Internet Age, 00s.
 Other technologies also grew and supported GPS tracking.
 One of these technologies includes cell phones.
 Cell phones switched to 3G networks and can be used as a remote computer.